Manuscripts

 size: 1 (damaged) double leaf

-content: Fragments of Luke 23-24.
+content: fragments of Luke 23-24

 Bilingual Latin-Gothic, found in Egypt (1907).
 Destroyed by water damage in 1945.
 We refer to Christian Petersen's website for more information, including images and a bibliography.